In this article, you’ll learn:

-Deriving meaningful insights from your test campaigns and applying these to improve your website conversion rate is the ultimate objective of your test campaigns.
-The test campaign reports help you to validate the hypothesis you test and derive a better understanding of visitor behavior on your website.
+Deriving meaningful insights from your test campaigns and applying them to improve your website conversion rate is your test campaigns' ultimate objective.
+The test campaign reports help you validate the hypothesis you test and derive a better understanding of your website's visitor behavior.

-To access your test report, select the campaign for which you want to view the report, and go to Report tab
+To access your test report, select the campaign for which you want to view the report and go to the REPORT tab.

-To view the report corresponding to a goal, select the goal from the Goals panel.
-Additionally, you can also compare the data of different goals using the Compare Goals option.
+To view the report corresponding to a goal, select one from the GOALS panel on the right.
+Additionally, you can also compare the data of different goals using the COMPARE GOALS option.

-To filter the report by visitor segments, click the All Visitors drop-down menu, and then select the segment you want to apply.
+To filter the report by visitor segments, click the All Visitors drop-down menu and select the segment you want to apply.
 You can use the Segment Gallery (default VWO segments) or filter the report per the segment you want to apply.